Dental Crowns Up-Close

 What are they?
 What is the difference between a dental crown and a regular filling?
 Why would anyone opt for dental crowns considering the cost compared to other options for dental repair?

-Dental crowns are also known as dental caps.
-They are caps shaped like teeth.
+Dental crowns fit in like caps for your teeth.
 Dentists have long utilized dental crowns as a favored form of artificial restoration.
 A dentist places a dental crown over a badly chipped or damaged tooth to restore the shape, size, and appearance of the tooth it covers.
 It preserves the remaining tooth and protects it from further damage.

 Once the dentist finds it fit, he cements the dental crown into the remaining tooth.
 This makes the dental crown a strong, permanent fix for a broken tooth instead of losing it to further decay.
 With gaps and cracks on teeth, plaque can weave its way further into the teeth.
 Dental crowns eliminate this possibility.
 They secure the cracks and gaps to help keep away cavities and restore your smile.
 Aside from the aesthetic advantage, dental crowns have a greater purpose.
 They support the basic function of the tooth to bite and chew.